Chris Campanioni: Multimedia Work

 In collaboration with designer Ab[Screenwear] and director Nadia Bedzhanova, the adaptation of Campanioni's poem "This body's long (& I'm still loading)" was in the official selection of the Canadian International Film Festival in 2017.

-In the month leading to the novel's 2013 release, Campanioni created an interactive video calendar featuring film adaptations from various scenes in Going Down.
-The calendar reevaluates the notion of "real time" and also broadens the ways in which readers can respond to and read a text.
+In the month leading to Going Down's 2013 release, Campanioni created an interactive video calendar featuring film adaptations from various scenes in the novel.
+The interactive calendar reevaluates the notion of "real time" and also broadens the ways in which readers can respond to and read a text.
 RealClear's December 2013 feature ("The Model Writer") compared Campanioni's work to Andy Warhol's faux documentarian style and French New Wave cinema.